Jaavid25/DataPipeline/README.md

 # Requirements:
    Before you can use this project, you'll need to have the following software installed:

-   * Ubuntu 22.04 (or) MacOS 12
+ * MacOS 12 - The main branch of this repository is for MacOS which runs on headless mode
+ * Ubuntu - The other branch of this repository is for Ubuntu which runs on head mode
  * Might work on Windows (not tested)
  * Python 3.8

 # Setup Instructions:
+  ## Unlike MacOS, here in Ubuntu headless mode is not used, it is on head mode.
-  ## Note: python3-dev need to be installed in Ubuntu, can be installed by executing the following command.
+  ### Note: python3-dev need to be installed in Ubuntu, can be installed by executing the following command.
    ```
    sudo apt install python3-dev